ProjectSidewalk/Instructions/README.md

 ```

 ### 1.3 Importing the data
 Once you got the database set up, send an email to Manaswi Saha (`manaswi@cs.umd.edu`) so she can send you the data to be imported into the database (`sidewalk.sql`).
-Once you get the data, put it under the directory `resources`.
+If the SQL file name is different, rename it to `sidewalk.sql`.
+Once you get the data, put it under the directory `resources`, which you should create in the Instructions folder.

 To import data, you should run the following command (you may need to run it as a super user.
 Run: `sudo su - postgres`):